The mission of the human resources department (HR) is to provide our customers

 Applications for Employment

 If you wish to apply for any of the positions currently being advertised, you need to fill out an official application form.
 Application forms and guidelines for filling them out are available through are careers portal.
-If you are unable to complete an online application, please print and download the application form and guidelines (PDF), or pick one up at the Human Resources department office in City Hall.
+If you are unable to/have difficulty to complete an online application, please contact us at 248-246-3070 or by email: firstname.lastname@example.org.
 Please note that the Royal Oak Library provides free internet access that can be used to fill out an online application.

 Applications are only accepted for currently advertised vacancies.